mylovelybaby/Python-String-Encoding-etc/README.md

 # Python-String-Encoding-etc
-Some online resource about difference between python2 and python3 in string utilities and encoding
+Some online resource about difference between python2 and python3 in string utilities and encoding.

+- Python3 String tutorial and changes from python2